v2saumb/conferencecentral/README.md

 ### class SetAnnouncementHandler(webapp2.RequestHandler):
-Handles the anouncement get request that come through the CRON.
-Calls the static method in the conference api `ConferenceApi._cache_announcement()`
+Handles the announcement get request that come through the CRON.
+Calls the static method in the conference API `ConferenceApi._cache_announcement()`

 ---

 ### class SetStartingSoon(webapp2.RequestHandler):
 Handles the starting soon get request that come through the CRON.
-Calls the static method in conference api `ConferenceApi._cache_starting_soon()`
+Calls the static method in conference API `ConferenceApi._cache_starting_soon()`

 ---